disarah/15-466-f24-base3/README.md

 the public domain since it was made in the 1870s.
 I applied melodic inversion to make the song have the same characteristics as the original theme but to give it a more spooky feeling.

+I created the background music in garageband in the same key as the swan lake theme.

 Screen Shot:

 ![Screen Shot](screenshot.png)